 This simple tutorial explains the steps to outline text in GIMP.
-The text outline helps you highlight text against background of other color.
+The text outline helps you highlight text against the background of other colors.

 Adding text outline in GIMP